 Here are the results:

-For me the best option is probably the $500,000 policy.
-Right now at my age it is cheap enough for me to afford it, leaves my wife with more than enough money to pay our debts and put away money for our future kids college.
+For me, the best option is probably the $500,000 policy.
+Right now at my age, it is cheap enough for me to afford it, leaving my wife with more than enough money to pay our debts and put away money for our future kids’ college.

 I am also wanting to get life insurance for my wife.
 Since she is planning on becoming a stay-at-home mom, her income will not be needed in the future.
-My income will be sufficient to pay the bills with.
+My income will be sufficient to pay the bills.
 Since we will not be dependent on her income I am just going to get enough insurance on her to pay off our mortgage.
-I did to quotes on her to give me an idea of cost.
+I did quotes on her to give me an idea of the cost.

-Now that I have a basic Idea of what everything is going to cost, I have decided to go with a $500,000 policy for myself and the $100,000 policy for my wife.
+Now that I have a basic idea of what everything is going to cost, I have decided to go with a $500,000 policy for myself and a $100,000 policy for my wife.
 These policies will cost a yearly premium of $476.
-This is a great price for the peace of mind that it will give us (and other 20 year-olds) if something were to happen to one of us.
+This is a great price for the peace of mind that it will give us (and other 20-year-olds) if something were to happen to one of us.

 Speaking of your health, you kick the bad habits like smoking cigarettes.
 Unless you want to pay double for your coverage, you need to let those cigarettes go.

 It is important to keep in mind that while you are in your 20’s these policies are going to be SUPER cheap.
 If you put off getting a policy then you are going to pay much more.
 For example, a person looking to get an over-50 life insurance policy will probably pay twice as much as what Tyler is paying.

 If you’re in your 20s, you have a huge advantage, you’re going to pay almost nothing for your life insurance, but even if you’re outside of your 20s (even WELL outside of your 20s) you can still get affordable life insurance coverage.